code-and-effect/effective_website/TALK3.md

 # Let's add a quick stylesheet

-So the page looks ugly, and we're not really going to improve on that.
+So the page looks ugly, and we're not going to improve on that.

-But we can add a stylesheet for a designer to come save us.
+But we can add a stylesheet for a designer to come save us later.

 Let's create app/assets/stylesheets/validator.css